Khant-SoDOpe/Conceptians-Telegram-Bot-User-Limit/README.md

 7. To access Conceptions' social media links, select the `Social Media Links` option from the one-time keyboard.
 The bot will display buttons for various social media platforms.
 8. Click on any of the provided buttons to open the respective social media link.

-## **Contributing**

-Contributions to the Conceptions Telegram Bot are welcome!
-If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the project's GitHub repository.

-## **License**

-The Conceptions Telegram Bot is released under the[ MIT License](https://opensource.org/licenses/MIT).
-You can find more details in the[ LICENSE](https://github.com/example/conceptions-telegram-bot/blob/main/LICENSE) file.

 ## **About**

 The Conceptions Telegram Bot was developed by [Your Name] as a project to provide users with easy access to a library of books and Conceptions' social media profiles.
 It is not an official product of Conceptions but utilizes the Conceptions API for book data.